 The hottest new job perk these days is unlimited vacation time (aka “discretionary time off”, or DTO).
 That’s right, UNLIMITED VACATION DAYS!
 (WOO HOO!)

+A growing host of companies have joined the unlimited vacation day trend.
 Immediately, you’ve probably entertained visions of sipping martinis on the beach – maybe for a month or longer – while your co-workers come and go as they please (when inspiration finds them and pulls them back).
 Want to extend that vacation another week?
 Sure.
 You have unlimited vacation days, after all.

 Americans are taking only 51% of their paid vacation days.
 And 61% of those who do are working while they are on vacation.
 Think about that for a minute – even when we are given a “budget” of days to spend, we only spend half of it, on average.
 And you know how much Americans love spending their budget <winking at you, negative personal savings rate>.